KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 {{% notice note %}}
 As a side note: Linux is not the only OS that uses a CLI.
 Windows for example has multiple, including the older "Command Prompt" and the more recent "Powershell".
 {{% /notice %}}

-No idea what shell you're running?
-No problem, `echo $SHELL` will tell you exactly that.
-On my MacOS, it outputs `/bin/zsh`: I have Z shell installed.